Choosing the right paint colours for your modular fence3 Mins

 First, a bit of house-keeping.
 To ensure your paint goes the distance, ensure you’re choosing an exterior grade paint, such as Dulux Weathershield.
 Exterior paints are specifically formulated to withstand the elements, which is key to your paint job performing its best, whilst also protecting your modular fence beneath.

-That being said, also be sure to paint your modualr fence within 90 days of installation, as stipulating in our warranty.
+That being said, also be sure to paint your modualr fence within 30 days of installation, as per our warranty.
 Why?
 Our fences come in a ‘primed’ state, ready for your wall finish of choice.
-However, if left exposed to the elements for more than 90 days, this ‘primed’ state is compromised, affecting both your painting success and, possibly, the integrity of your fence materials.
+However, if left exposed to the elements for more than 30 days, this ‘primed’ state is compromised, affecting both your painting success and, possibly, the integrity of your fence materials.

 For a step-by-step guide, download our Painting Guide here.

 Top 5 most popular paint colours for modular fences

 Now, for the fun stuff!
 Let’s dive into the most popular paint colours our customers choose to finish their modular fencing.

 1. Casper White, by Dulux

 If you’re looking for a fresh, bright canvas, look no further than Dulux’s Casper White.
 This paint colour is a favourite for many of our customers; including Three Birds Renovations!